camunda/camunda/docs/src/java-client/get-started.md

 }
 ```

-Run the program and verify that the payload is mapped into the task.
+Run the program and verify that the payload is mapped into the job.
 You should see the output:

 ```
 Process order: {"orderId":31243}